 Increasing your water intake and ensuring you're eating a healthy diet with plenty of fibre will help reduce constipation, which will help relieve pressure and pain in the perineal area.

-The extra water will also help to dilute your urine so its less 'stingy' when you wee.
+The extra water will also help to dilute your urine so it's less 'stingy' when you wee.

 What to avoid